 The Japan Society for the Promotion of Science (JSPS), as the funding agency, provides two main types of scientific collaboration fellowships using the NIH as a nominating authority.
-The Intramural Fellowship program allows Japanese Biomedical and Behavioral Scientists to conduct research at NIH.
-The remaining Invitation and Postdoctoral Extramural Fellowships allow U.S. (and permanent resident) scientists to conduct cooperative research under their host researchers in Japan.
+Intramural Fellowships allow Japanese biomedical and behavioral scientists to conduct research at NIH.
+Invitation and Postdoctoral Extramural Fellowships allow U.S. (and permanent resident) scientists to conduct cooperative research under their host researchers in Japan.

 Tina Chung, MPH

 Phone: (301) 496-4784